EngineerDanny/EngineerDanny_Portfolio/README.md

 Website is built with React + Tailwind CSS

-//This helps to check up on your domain dig WWW.WEBSITE.COM +nostats +nocomments +nocmd
+The command below helps to check up on your domain

+dig WWW.WEBSITE.COM +nostats +nocomments +nocmd